dogadogan/InfraredTags/README.md

  - Print the STLs in the Camera Case V2 folder  (hardware > Camera_Case > STL > V2)
  - It is recommended you use 20% infill with any choice of filament
 ### Assembly Instructions <i>without</i> IR LEDs
- 1) Mount Raspberry Pi to the Camera Case Body using 4 M2x6mm Screws and 4 M2 Nuts.
+ 1) Mount Raspberry Pi to the camera case body using 4 M2x6mm screws and 4 M2 nuts.
  2) Next we need to place the magnets in the case, to do this get a small hammer and gently place them into the holes at the top of the case and in the bottom of the filter mount.
 Make sure magnets in case and the filter mount are oppositely polarized!
 Take your time with this step.
 <p align="center">
    <img  height="300" src="/readme_img/step_1_assembly_process.gif">
 </p>

- 2) Use 4 hex M2x6mm Screws and 4 M2 Nuts to mount the camera to the 3D Printed camera mount.
+ 2) Use 4 hex M2x6mm screws and 4 M2 nuts to mount the camera to the 3D printed camera mount.
- 3) Plug the Camera into the Raspberry PI Zero making sure the cable stays within the Camera Case body.
+ 3) Plug the camera into the Raspberry PI Zero making sure the cable stays within the camera case body.
  4) Screw the camera mount into the main case for the Raspberry PI with two M2x8mm screws.
 <p align="center">
    <img  height="300" src="/readme_img/step_2_assembly_process.gif">
 </p>

  6) Similarly to Step 5 place the magnets for filter cover.
 Again make sure the magnets between the cover and mount are oppositely polarized and take your time with this step.
 <p align="center">
    <img  height="300" src="/readme_img/step_3_assembly_process.gif">